Announcements & Closures

 Until further notice, our fire stations will be closed to the public.
 While we appreciate the donations and nice gestures from the community in bringing us food and treats, we will no longer be accepting these items until the threat of this virus is over.

 - Parks & Recreation - At this time, parks are open.
 Please remember that if you are sick - stay home, practice social distancing of at least 6 feet, recreate with no more than 10 people, wash or sanitize your hands often, and use at your own risk.
-Fields are not open to organized teams, practices or leagues at this time.
+Fields are not open for organized games or tournaments at this time.

 If you have questions, please call our office at 966-8502.
 If we are not available, please leave a clear message with your name and phone number.

-- Schools - Please visit the NKCPS website concerning Grab and Go Meals and the 2020-2021 school year "Return to Learn" plans.
+- Schools - Please visit the NKCPS website concerning the 2020-2021 school year and Grab and Go Meals.

 - Sheriff’s Office - attempting to limit “in-person” contact in light of the continuing issues surrounding the Coronavirus (COVID-19).The Sheriff’s Office will still respond to calls and conduct patrols yet residents will experience some non-emergency calls being handled by telephone.
-The Sheriff’s Office Building, The F. W. Howard, Jr. Law Enforcement Office, will be opened to the public on a limited basis as of June 15, 2020.
+The Sheriff’s Office Building, The F. W. Howard, Jr. Law Enforcement Office, is open to the public on a limited basis.